Germey/LaravelGeetest/README.md

 ### Change Ajax Url

-If you want to change the Geetest Ajax Url, you can configure it in `config/geetest.php`, change `geetest_url` as you like, but at this time you need to add extra routes in your `routes.php` (Laravel 5.2 or former ) or `routes/web.php` (Laravel 5.3 or later).
+If you want to change the Geetest Ajax Url, you can configure it in `config/geetest.php`, change `url` as you like, but at this time you need to add extra routes in your `routes.php` (Laravel 5.2 or former ) or `routes/web.php` (Laravel 5.3 or later).
 And you need to add a triat in your controller.

 For example, If you add this route,